Sewer line slow draining

 Plumbing

 The answer to 'sewer line slow draining' is that a slow-draining sewer line is often caused by a blockage or buildup in the main sewer line.
-This can happen due to things like tree roots growing into the pipe, debris and waste accumulating, or a problem with the slope or pitch of the line.
-Symptoms may include slow drainage, gurgling sounds, or sewage backing up into the home.
+Common causes include tree roots growing into the pipe, debris and grease buildup, or a collapsed or damaged pipe.
+Symptoms include water draining slowly in multiple fixtures, gurgling sounds, or sewage backing up into the home.

 Step-by-Step Guide